Ryand1234/kanban-board/README.md

 # kanban-board-frontend
-This Repo contain angular Frontend for kanban board
+This Repo contain code for kanban board.
+The User can add tasks in pending status and change it accordingly.

 ## Steps to build
 *   `Run npm i` to install all dependecies